Duo Administration - User Enrollment & Account Management

 Global Enrollment Policy

-The Global Enrollment Policy is built-in and cannot be deleted.
+The built-in Global Enrollment Policy cannot be deleted.
 If you selected to Enable the enrollment and account management policies on this page in the "Policy enablement" section, the Global Enrollment Policy always applies to all applications.
 Edit this policy if there are settings you'd like to control for all users and all applications.
 You can view and edit your current Global Enrollment Policy settings on the Policies → User Enrollment and Account Management page.

 Edit the Global Enrollment Policy